eyre-rs/color-eyre/README.md

 ### Multiple report format verbosity levels

-`color-eyre` provides 3 different report formats for how it formats the captured `SpanTrace` and `Backtrace`, minimal, short, and full.
+`color-eyre` provides three different report formats for how it formats the captured `SpanTrace` and `Backtrace`: minimal, short, and full.
 Take the following example, taken from
 [`examples/usage.rs`]:

 ```rust